ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 ---

 [Last time]((https://chrispenner.ca/posts/expressiveness-spectrum), we explored common methods of sequencing effects into little programs.
-If you haven't read it yet, I'd recommend doing that first, but you can probably manage without it if you insist.
+If you haven't read it yet, I'd recommend starting with that, but you can probably manage without it if you insist.

-We examined Applicatives, Monads, and Selective Applicatives, and each of these systems has its own trade-offs.
+We examined Applicatives, Monads, and Selective Applicatives, and each of these systems had its own trade-offs.
-We dug into how each approach exists on the spectrum between being **expressive** or **analyzable** and at the end of the post we were unfortunately left wanting something better.
+We dug into how all approaches exist on the spectrum between being **expressive** or **analyzable** and at the end of the post we were unfortunately left wanting something better.
-Monads reign supreme when it comes to expressiveness, they can express any possible programs we may want to write, but they offer essentially no ability to analyze program they represent without executing it.
+Monads reign supreme when it comes to expressiveness as they can express any possible programs we may want to write, but they offer essentially no ability to analyze program they represent without executing it.

 On the other hand, Applicatives and Selective Applicatives offered reasonable program analysis, but are unable to express complex programs.
 They can't even encode programs in which downstream effects materially depend on the results of upstream effects.

 These approaches are all based on the same Functor-Applicative-Monad hierarchy, in this post we'll set that aside and rebuild on an altogether different foundation to see if we can do even better.

 ## Setting the goal posts

-Before putting in the work, let's think critically about the what we felt was missing from the Monad hierarchy and what we wish to gain from a new system.
+Before putting in the work let's think critically about the what we felt was missing from the Monad hierarchy and what we wish to gain from a new system.

 Here's my wish-list:

-* I should be able to list every effect that program might perform.
+* I want to be able to list out every effect that program might perform without executing anything.
 * I want to understand the _dependencies_ between the effects including the flow of data between them.
 * I want to be able to express programs in which downstream effects can fully utilize the results of upstream effects.

 Looking at these requirements, the biggest problem with the Monadic effects system is that it's far too rough-grained in how it handles the results of previous effects.

-Reviewing the signature of bind:
+We can see this by reviewing the signature of bind:

 ```haskell
 (>>=) :: Monad m => m a -> (a -> m b) -> m b
 ```

-We can see that the result from a previous effect is passed to an arbitrary Haskell function whose job is to return the _entire_ continuation of the program.
-This permits that function to swap out the _entire_ rest of the program on any particular run, which I'd argue is way more power than most reasonable applications require, and is in some cases, frankly a dangerous amount of expressive power.
-That tells us we have some room to constrain our programs a bit, and if we're economical about _how_ we do so, we can trade that power for the benefits we desire.
+We can see that the result from the previous effect is passed to an arbitrary Haskell function whose job is to return the _entire_ continuation of the program!
+This permits that function to swap out the _entire_ rest of the program on any particular run, which I'd argue is way more power than the vast majority of reasonable programs require.
+This is quite frankly a dangerous amount of expressive power, what sort of programs are you writing where you can't even statically identify the possible code paths that _might_ be taken?
+Even more complex flows like branching, looping and recursion can be expressed in a more structured way without resorting to this sledgehammer level of dynamism.

+This tells us we have some room to constrain our programs a bit, and if we're economical about _how_ we do it we can trade that power for the benefits we desire.

-We still need to utilize these past results, but we want to avoid opening pandora's box, a.k.a. determining effects by running arbitrary Haskell functions at execution time.
+We still need to utilize these past results, but we want to avoid opening Pandora's box.
+That is, we must be careful not to allow the creation of _new_ effects by running arbitrary Haskell functions at execution time.
-To do this, we need to meaningfully include the inputs and outputs in the _structure of our effect system itself_.
+So, in order to use results without a continuation-building function like Monads use, we must meaningfully include the inputs and outputs for our effects in the _structure of our effect system itself_.

-For each effect, we should not only track its output (as Monads do), but its inputs too!
 We also know that we need to be able to chain these effects together, so we'll need some way to compose them.

-If it's not obvious already, let me get to the point: this is a great use for the Category typeclass.
+If it's not obvious already, this is a great fit for the Category typeclass:

 ```haskell
 class Category k where